 It was so much fun talking with Anne and Tracy!

-In the meantime, here are 20 Lies Divorced Men And Women Tell Themselves” in an effort to cope with divorce.
+In the meantime, here are 20 Lies Divorced People Tell Themselves” in an effort to cope with divorce.

 1. I could care less what happens to my ex.

 Not true.
-You DO care about your ex and you will in a way forever.
+Most divorced people care about their ex and will in a way forever.
 People say this as a defense mechanism, and out of anger, frustration, and resentment.

 2. I hate when I’m not with my kids.